telecomsxchange/smpp-proxy/README.md

 The routing capabilities are:

-- [x] PREFIX LENGTH (MCC+MNC) - Done
+- [x] PREFIX LENGTH (MCC+MNC)
-- [x] Least Cost Routing. // routes according to least cost route price for the longest prefix length. - Roadmap 2020
+- [x] Least Cost Routing :routes according to least cost route price for the longest prefix length.
-- Buyer Tech Prefix // The ability to change routes from carrier to carrier by simply pointing to a different tech prefix -- Done
+- [x] Buyer Tech Prefix: The ability to change routes from carrier to carrier by simply pointing to a different tech prefix
-- [x]ORDER. // The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect.
+- [x] ORDER: The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect.
 - [x] Load Balancing / Weight

 # Billing